The second rational homology group of the moduli space of curves with level structures: Preliminaries

-The other version of the Birman exact sequence we need will help us describe the stabilizer in $\Mod_g(L)$ of simple closed nonseparating curves.
-There are analogous results for surfaces with boundary, but we will only need the closed case.
+The other version of the Birman exact sequence we need will help us describe the stabilizer in $\Mod_g(L)$ of simple closed nonseparating curves (there are analogous results for surfaces with boundary, but we will only need the closed case so we will not state them).
 First, some definitions.
 For later use, we will make them a bit more general than needed for our theorem.